technology-toolbox/website/content/blog/jjameson/2011/02/19/configuring-claims-based-authentication-in-sharepoint-server-2010.md

 ---
 title: Configuring Claims-Based Authentication in SharePoint Server 2010
 date: 2011-02-19T13:06:00-07:00
-excerpt:
-  "I thought it would be helpful to share my step-by-step procedures for manually configuring claims-based authentication in SharePoint Server 2010 using an \"ASP.NET database\" and corresponding membership and role providers.
+excerpt: 'I thought it would be helpful to share my step-by-step procedures for manually configuring claims-based authentication in SharePoint Server 2010 using an "ASP.NET database" and corresponding membership and role providers.
-  Note that the following TechNet..."
+  Note that the following TechNet...'
 aliases:
   [
     "/blog/jjameson/archive/2011/02/18/configuring-claims-based-authentication-in-sharepoint-server-2010.aspx",